A Christmas Story: Television

-The film first aired on television on premium networks The Movie Channel, HBO, and Showtime as early as December 1985, and quickly attracted a growing following.
-In December 1987, the film premiered on SuperStation WTBS and local television stations.
-In 1989 and 1990, TBS showed it Thanksgiving night, while in 1991 and 1992, they aired it the night after.
+The film first aired on television on premium cable networks The Movie Channel, HBO, and Showtime, as early as December 1985, followed by Cinemax in 1986.
+It never aired on a major network: NBC had no space on its holiday schedule, CBS rejected the film as too dark, and ABC said it had never been offered to them.
+It was instead syndicated to local stations in 1986–1987, and the film quickly began to attract a following.
+On December 16, 1987, the film premiered on SuperStation WTBS.
+In 1989 and 1990, TBS Superstation showed it on Thanksgiving night, while in 1991 and 1992, they aired it the night after.